Jennifer Aniston Pregnant In 2017? Copies J Lo & Angelina Jolie Gown At Oscars?

 Jennifer Aniston wowed at the Oscars 2017 ceremony in a skin-tight gown, but now the former Friends star is finding herself once again the subject of pregnancy rumors.
-In addition to the rumors that Jennifer is pregnant in 2017, Aniston also has been accused of copying her gown for the Oscars from Jennifer Lopez (also known as J Lo) and Angelina Jolie.
+In addition to the rumors that Jennifer is pregnant in 2017, Aniston also has been accused of copying her gown for the Oscars from Jennifer Lopez (also known as J-Lo) and Angelina Jolie.

 Stunning in a black Atelier Versace dress, Aniston flaunted her fabulous figure at the Oscars Sunday evening.
 The gown, which featured a thigh-high slit and low-cut neckline, made an impression as Jennifer presented the Oscars In Memoriam, noted the Telegraph.

 But then observers began those rumors of dress déjà vu.
-Was Aniston copying her gown from J Lo and Angelina Jolie?
+Was Aniston copying her gown from J-Lo and Angelina Jolie?
 Some observers compared Jennifer’s dress to the black velvet Versace gown that Jolie famously wore at the 2012 Oscars, particularly because both sported a thigh-high slit.

 “Jen Aniston is really trying to steal that thigh slit fame from Angelina Jolie.
 Damn girl. #Oscars2017,” tweeted one observer.